Documentation

 • features/admin/platform-settings/platform-settings-service.ts — AI, branding, matcher namespaces

-• features/wallet/services/ring-token-oracle.ts — web3 namespace oracle rates
+• features/wallet/services/native-token-oracle.ts — web3 namespace oracle rates

 PostGIS and geolocation